PaulStoffregen/WS2812Serial/readme.md

 practice.

 Teensy LC has a 5V buffer chip built in, connected to pin 17.
-The best way to use this buffer is leave pin 17 unused, and connect the data signals from pin 24 (or any other supported pin) to pin 17.
+The best way to use this buffer is leave pin 17 unused by your program (the pin defaults to a low power disabled state), and connect the data signals from pin 24 (or any other supported pin) to pin 17.
 Then connect the WS2812 LEDs to the 5V signal output.